Encyclopaedia

 Water Quality: Strong, armored, almost impossible to kill through mild chemical errors.
 Requires hard waters (high GH) and decidedly basic (pH 7.5 - 8.0); tolerates Amazonian acidity poorly, never use peat.

-Aquarium Reproduction: Substrate Spawners on flat rock.
+Aquarium Breeding: Substrate Spawners on flat rock.
 Once the rock is cleaned, the female can release up to 1000 eggs at once!
 Both parents mount a hellish guard: they will bite hands, siphons and nets that touch the water.

 Risks and Diseases: The Flowerhorn.
 Herichthys carpintis is one of the genetic progenitors used by Asian breeding networks to generate the controversial Flowerhorn hybrid, mixing it with C. trimaculatum.
 Often the "Herichthys" in stores are already soiled by hybridizations.